MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Shruti Tople, Amit Sharma, Aditya Nori. *ICML 2020*
   - Key Word: Membership Inversion Attacks.
   - <details><summary>Digest</summary> To alleviate privacy attacks, we demonstrate the benefit of predictive models that are based on the causal relationships between input features and the outcome.
 We first show that models learnt using causal structure generalize better to unseen data, especially on data from different distributions than the train distribution.

+- Making AI Forget You: Data Deletion in Machine Learning. [[paper]](https://arxiv.org/abs/1907.05012) [[code]](https://github.com/tginart/deletion-efficient-kmeans)
+  - Antonio Ginart, Melody Y. Guan, Gregory Valiant, James Zou. *NeurIPS 2019*
+  - Key Word: Data Deletion; Clustering.
+  - <details><summary>Digest</summary> We formulate the problem of efficiently deleting individual data points from trained machine learning models.
+For many standard ML models, the only way to completely remove an individual's data is to retrain the whole model from scratch on the remaining data, which is often not computationally practical.
+We investigate algorithmic principles that enable efficient data deletion in ML.
+For the specific setting of k-means clustering, we propose two provably efficient deletion algorithms which achieve an average of over 100X improvement in deletion efficiency across 6 datasets, while producing clusters of comparable statistical quality to a canonical k-means++ baseline.

 - Deep Leakage from Gradients. [[paper]](https://arxiv.org/abs/1906.08935) [[code]](https://github.com/mit-han-lab/dlg)
   - Ligeng Zhu, Zhijian Liu, Song Han. *NeurIPS 2019*